|Nutritional Guidelines (per serving)|

 Long ago in the days of cattle drives in the Santa Maria Valley, there emerged a traditional cookout known as Santa Maria Barbecue.
 These days, this tradition consists of grilled beef tri-tip roasts, pinquito beans, and a salad.
 This is a great style for a cookout and a simple way to prepare the main dish.

-- 2 to 3 pounds (1 to 1.3 kg) beef tri-tip roast
+- 2 to 3 pounds/1 to 1.3 kilograms beef tri-tip roast

-- 2 teaspoons (10 mL) salt
+- 2 teaspoons/ 10 milliliters salt

-- 2 teaspoons (10 mL) garlic powder
+- 2 teaspoons/10 milliliters garlic powder

-- 2 teaspoons (10 mL) sugar
+- 2 teaspoons/10 milliliters sugar

-- 2 teaspoons (10 mL) black pepper
+- 2 teaspoons/10 milliliters black pepper

-1. Combine the seasonings and sprinkle over the surface of the beef tri-tip.
+Combine the seasonings and sprinkle over the surface of the beef tri-tip.
 Set aside for about 30 minutes.

-Move away from the high temperature or reduce to a low fire and continue cooking until done.
+Move away from the high temperature or reduce to low fire and continue cooking.
 This is preferably done with the lid up to prevent burning or overcooking but this is up to your discretion based on your equipment.
-What you want is a grilling temperature around 300 degrees F (150 degrees C).
+What you want is a grilling temperature of around 300 F/150 C.

 Continue cooking until the meat reaches the desired doneness and remove from grill.
 Plan on about 45 minutes total cooking time but keep an eye on the meat.
-Preferably this meat should be served medium rare.
+Preferably this meat should be served medium-rare.